areksoulahian/Template-generator/readme.md

 # Template-generator

-A template Generator using NodeJS for
+A template generator for serverside rendering using NodeJS for

 - Express
 - Koa